HGustavs/LenaSYS/Shared/Documentation/newinstaller/documentation.md

 ## Step 6 - SSL

 To enable https on your system you need SSL on the apache server you are hosting lenasys with.
-If the installation was successful you should have two files in the following path:
-- LenaSYS/newinstaller/tools/ssl/__localhost.crt__
-- LenaSYS/newinstaller/tools/ssl/__localhost.key__

 ### Tutorials
 If you are using [XAMPP](ssl-xampp.md)